 Financing of the Office of the Ombudsman

-Operators finance the means necessary for the Office of the Ombudsman to function.
+The operators shall fund the necessary resources for the functioning of the Office of the Ombudsman .

-Every year, the BIPT sets the amount of the Ombudsman contribution for each company involved.
+Every year, the BIPT determines the amount of mediation fee for each company concerned.

-The amount corresponds to the amount of the financial means necessary for the Office of the Ombudsman to function, multiplied by a coefficient equal to the company's share in the turnover of all companies concerned generated during the previous year for the activities falling within the scope of the Office of the Ombudsman.
+The amount corresponds to the amount of the financial means necessary for the operation of the Office of the Ombudsman, multiplied by a coefficient equal to each company’s share in the turnover achieved by all companies concerned recorded during the previous year for the activities falling within the competence of the Office of the Ombudsman.

-The first bracket of 1,240,000 EUR of each company’s annual turnover is not taken into account for the calculation of the contribution.
-Notification form.
+The first bracket of 1,240,000 EUR of turnover of each company is not taken into account for the calculation of the fee.
+Declaration form.

-"Fonds voor de Nooddiensten die ter plaatse hulp bieden” (fund for emergency services offering help on the scene) is the legal person verifying the costs of the emergency services, collecting them from the operators in question and transferring them to the emergency services.
+The “fund for emergency services providing on-site assistance” is the legal person verifying the costs of the emergency services providing on-site assistance, recovers them from the operators concerned and channels them to the emergency services providing on-site assistance.
 You will find more information here, more specifically as to how the Fund determines the costs due by each operator.

 Finally you will find the annual user fees for frequencies below: